flowscripter/dynamic-cli-framework/README.md

 ### `launcher`

-The standard way to make use of the framework is to import `launcher` and use one of the two helper functions it provides for quickly building a CLI:
+The standard way to make use of the framework is to import `launcher` and use one of the two helper functions it provides:

 - `launchSingleCommandCLI`
 - `launchMultiCommandCLI`

-These allow a CLI implementor to simply specify `Command` instances to use together with basic CLI details such as name and description.
+These allow a CLI implementor to specify `Command` instances to use together with basic CLI details such as name and description.

 ### `CLI`

-The `CLI` interface has the simple responsibility of taking a `CLIConfig` and a list of user specified command line arguments which it should parse and execute any valid specified `Command`.
+The `CLI` interface has the simple responsibility of taking a `CLIConfig` and a list of user specified command line arguments which it should then parse and execute any valid specified `Command` it discovers.

 #### `BaseCLI`